-The digital age has given rise to new and diverse ways of accessing news, ranging from news aggregators and social media feeds that simply circulate existing content to news organization websites that publish their journalists’ original work.
-And a new Pew Research Center survey finds many Americans have difficulty in distinguishing sources that do their own reporting from those that don’t.
+The digital age has given rise to new and diverse ways of accessing news; from news aggregators that simply circulate existing content, to news organization websites that publish their journalists’ original work.
+A new Pew Research Center survey finds many Americans have difficulty distinguishing sources that do their own reporting from those that don’t.

-The survey, conducted June 2-11, 2020, asked whether six sources of news conduct their own news reporting – ranging from organizations that do original news reporting such as ABC News, The Wall Street Journal and HuffPost to online sources that only gather articles from elsewhere such as Facebook, Google News and Apple News.
+The survey asked whether six sources of news conduct their own news reporting; ranging from organizations that do, such as ABC News, The Wall Street Journal, and HuffPost; to online sources that only gather articles from elsewhere, such as Facebook, Google News, and Apple News.